Why Should I Use Filters & Search in Project Management Software?

 There are additional filter options that can help you manage and find information within your project management software.

 Saved filters: As with searches, there will likely be criteria that you use on a regular basis.
 A dashboard widget will allow you to save these filters for later use.
 Plus, these widgets will automatically refresh and update so that you always see only the results that meet the applied filters.

 Approval filters: Approval filters allow you to view tasks in the review and approval process easily.
 For example, you can filter tasks by reviewer assigned, review creator, review due date, and more.
 This allows you to quickly see tasks waiting for approval as well as who they’re waiting on.

 Task by assignee: Filters allow you to generate lists of tasks assigned to specific users.
 For instance, if you have a team member out sick, you can quickly see what they were meant to complete.

 Activity streams: You can choose which updates and notifications you wish to receive by filtering your activity stream.
 If you include your conversations in your stream, it will automatically show you any changes to and discussions about tasks, folders, and projects that you created, updated or commented on at least once.

 Comment streams: Comment filters allow you to select how you view comment updates.
 "All updates" shows all changes and comments related to the task, folder, or project, while “Only comments" shows you only comments and the history of file attachments.

 Here are some common filters and searches you will likely use on a regular basis:

-- Tasks due this week.
-Monitoring the tasks due to complete in the short term gives you and your team an accurate picture of what needs to be done and makes it easier for you to check on ongoing progress.
-You can further filter the list to see tasks by team member.
+- Tasks due this week: Monitoring the tasks due to complete in the short term gives you and your team an accurate picture of what needs to be done and makes it easier for you to check ongoing progress.
+You can further filter the list to see tasks by team members.

-- Unassigned tasks.
-Sometimes when not enough information is available, future tasks will be created but left unassigned.
-Monitoring unassigned tasks ensures that nothing slips through the cracks and that additional information is added as it comes to light.
+- Unassigned tasks: Sometimes when not enough information is available, future tasks will be created but left unassigned.
+Monitoring unassigned tasks ensures nothing slips through the cracks and that additional information is added as it comes to light.